rockettheme/docs/Docs/joomla/templates/hexeris/demo_module_8.md

 FP RokSprocket - Strips
 -----
 ![][demo]
 We used a **RokSprocket** module with the **Strips** layout to make up this area of the front page.
-You'll find the settings used in our demo below.
+You will find the settings used in our demo below.

 ### Details
 ![][demo2]